htmllint/htmllint/docs/options/class-no-dup.md

-If set, values for the `class` attribute may not be duplicated
+If set, values in the `class` attribute may not be duplicated.